 Yield: 24 buns

-These morning buns could easily double as dessert.
+These Lemon Cheesecake Morning Buns could easily double as dessert.
 They are fluffy, gooey, tangy, buttery, and beyond delicious.
 I hope you’ll find a space for these rolls on your breakfast or brunch table.
 They definitely belong in the spotlight.

 1 package (2 1/4 teaspoons) active dry yeast

 2 cups milk minus 2 tablespoons, room temperature

 2/3 cup cold shortening

 zest of 1 lemon (reserve a little for topping)